hyperledger/indy-vdr/README.md

 The `indy-vdr-proxy` executable can be used to provide a simple REST API for interacting with the ledger.
 Command line options can be inspected by running `indy-vdr-proxy --help`.

+Responses can be formatted in either HTML or JSON formats.
+HTML formatting is selected when the `text/html` content type is requested according to the Accept header (as sent by web browsers) or the request query string is set to `?html`.
+JSON formatting is selected otherwise, and may be explitly selected by using the query string `?raw`.
+For most ledger requests, JSON responses include information regarding which nodes were contacted is returned in the `X-Requests` header.

-Sending prepared requests to the ledger is performed by delivering a POST request to the `/submit` endpoint.
+Sending prepared requests to the ledger is performed by delivering a POST request to the `/submit` endpoint, where the body of the request is the JSON-formatted payload.
 Additional endpoints are provided as shortcuts for ledger read transactions:

 - `/` The root path shows basic status information about the server and the ledger pool
 - `/genesis` Return the current set of genesis transactions